 ● Both Serve the Same Purpose with Different Capacities

 The name of the two HVAC units is similar, but the inner mechanism varies.
-At homes, the main unit can be established in the backyard but a big space is required for a commercial system.
-In most of cases, HVAC experts set up a commercial system on the terrace of a building, to save space.
+At home, the main unit can be established in the backyard but a big space is required for a commercial system.
+In most cases, HVAC repair experts set up a commercial system on the terrace of a building, to save space.
 This also makes its maintenance and service easy.
-Evans Heating & Air provide services for all types of heating service in Glendale, CA.
+Evans Heating & Air provides services for all types of heating service.

 ● Tricky Installation

 The structures of both residential and commercial HVAC units are very different from each other.
 The mechanical complexity is directly proportional to the size of the unit.
 There are complicated mechanisms to set up a commercial system.
 It includes lots of permissions by the building occupants and drains out a lot of power in comparison to a residential unit.
 Gigantic parts are installed in commercial HVAC units for desired output.

 ● Additional Feature for Drainage

 It is very easy to get rid of drainage that comes out of residential HVAC units.
 Due to a smaller area, it is easy to collect drainage in a smaller output pan.
 However, in commercial systems, the drainage is a lot and cannot be collected somewhere.
 An additional evaporation system is added to avoid overflowing of drainage generated by commercial units.

 ● Costing—the Main Difference

 The service cost of commercial and home HVAC units have major differences.
 The reason for that is not just the size but also the complexity of the system.
 It makes a commercial system’s maintenance costlier.
 The components used in the commercial systems are much rarer and have different mechanisms than that of a residential unit.